 The dishes were ample, and the pasta dishes brought back memories of Italy.
 We looked over the photos of famous personalities hung on the wall and Count Pino sat and chatted with us for an hour.

 Live theatre prices are much less expensive in the West End than they are on Broadway and the productions are every bit as good if not better.

-I never did make it to the theatre in April, although I had my heart set on seeing “Jersey Boys.”
-Since I’m planning a short trip to London in September the play now tops my to-do list.
+I never did make it to the theatre the last time is was in London, although I had my heart set on seeing a erpformance.
+Since I’m planning a short trip to London in a few months, West End theatre now tops my to-do list.

 Although London’s popular Oyster card, which admits you to public transportation, is more economical than using Black Cabs, you miss out on London life if you are traveling underground.
 Walk or taxi but only take the Tube if you are staying in the Kensington area.

 A word of caution: stay away from mini-cabs.
 Drivers are not licensed guides and frequently have no idea where the heck your destination is.
 Black-Cab drivers are licensed city guides, under the strict authority of the City of London.
 They are well trained in London history and can pinpoint any street or tourist attraction.